frankkloster/cloud-rsna-trainer/README.md

 The below text is modified from the link above for our situation.

-### Predicting income with the Census Income Dataset using Keras
+### Predicting income with the hemorrhages using Keras

 This is forked from the Open Source Keras version of the Census sample.
 The sample runs both as a standalone Keras code and on AI Platform.